Fusion-Power-Plant-Framework/bluemira/documentation/source/developer/ssh.rst

   ssh-keygen -t ed25519 -o -a 100 -f id_github

-The command will ask you to enter a password, it is not strictly needed but personal preference (just hit enter if you dont want one).
+The command will ask you to enter a password, it is not strictly needed but personal preference (just hit enter if you don't want one).
 Two files will have been created `id_github` and `id_github.pub` you can see with the command `ls`.

 Next uploading the key.
 For github go to this link https://github.com/settings/keys and